ErdmannRobert/IGNIS/specifications/module/v0.1/specification.md

 - **Continuous state**
   The indicator MUST display **yellow**.

+### Mechanical & Electronics

+Modules MUST implement a connector to the hub as specified in the hub_module_connection specification.

 ## 6. Recommendations (Non-Normative)

 The **visual indicator** MAY be implemented as a RGB LED.